MaximKabaev/claude-n8n-bridge/README.md

 A Node.js middleware server that bridges Claude's OAuth requirements with n8n's MCP (Model Context Protocol) server, enabling secure integration between Claude.ai and your n8n workflows.

+## ⚠️ Important OAuth Limitation:
+Due to a current bug in Claude's MCP implementation, OAuth tokens are not properly passed to the middleware after authentication.
+As a workaround, you MUST include your API key in the integration URL as shown below.

 ## Overview

 This middleware provides: